-The Extensible Authentication Protocol (EAP) is a an authentication framework that supports multiple authentication methods.
+The Extensible Authentication Protocol (EAP) is an authentication framework that supports multiple authentication methods.
 The primary purpose is network access authentication, and a key-generating method is used when the lower layer wants to enforce access control.
-The EAP keying hierarchy defines two keys to be derived by all keygenerating EAP methods: the Master Session Key (MSK) and the Extended MSK (EMSK).
+The EAP keying hierarchy defines two keys to be derived by all key-generating EAP methods: the Master Session Key (MSK) and the Extended MSK (EMSK).
 In the most common deployment scenario, an EAP peer and an EAP server authenticate each other through a third party known as the EAP authenticator.
 The EAP authenticator or an entity controlled by the EAP authenticator enforces access control.
-After successful authenticator; the EAP server transports the MSK to the EAP authenticator; the EAP authenticator and the EAP peer establish transient session keys (TSKs) using the MSK as the authentication key, key derivation key, or a key transport key, and use the TSK for per-packet access enforcement.
+After successful authentication, the EAP server transports the MSK to the EAP authenticator; the EAP authenticator and the EAP peer establish Transient Session Keys (TSKs) using the MSK as the authentication key, key derivation key, or a key transport key, and use the TSK for per-packet access enforcement.

 When a peer moves from one authenticator to another, it is desirable to avoid a full EAP authentication to support fast handovers.
-The full EAP exchange with another run of the EAP method can take several round trips and significant time to complete, causing delays in handover times.
-Some EAP methods specify the use of state from the initial authentication to optimize re-authentications by reducing the computational overhead, but method-specific re-authentication takes at least 2 round trips with the original EAP server in most cases (e.g., [6]).
+The full EAP exchange with another run of the EAP method can take several round trips and significant time to complete, causing increased handover times.
+Some EAP methods specify the use of state from the initial authentication to optimize re-authentications by reducing the computational overhead (e.g., EAP Authentication and Key Agreement (EAP-AKA) [RFC4187]), but method-specific re-authentication takes at least 2 round trips with the original EAP server in most cases.
 It is also important to note that several methods do not offer support for re-authentication.

 Key sharing across authenticators is sometimes used as a practical solution to lower handover times.
-In that case, compromise of an authenticator results in compromise of keying material established via other authenticators.
-Other solutions for fast re-authentication exist in the literature [7] [8].
+In that case, however, the compromise of one authenticator results in the compromise of key material established via other authenticators.
+Other solutions for fast re-authentication exist in the literature: for example, see Lopez, et al. [MSKHierarchy]; Clancy, et al. have described the EAP re-authentication problem statement in detail [RFC5169].

 In conclusion, to achieve low latency handovers, there is a need for a method-independent re-authentication protocol that completes in less than 2 round trips, preferably with a local server.
-The EAP re-authentication problem statement is described in detail in [9].

 This document specifies EAP Re-authentication Extensions (ERXs) for efficient re-authentication using EAP.
-The protocol that uses these extensions itself is referred to as the EAP Re-authentication Protocol (ERP).
+The protocol that uses these extensions is itself referred to as the EAP Re-authentication Protocol (ERP).
 It supports EAP method-independent re-authentication for a peer that has valid, unexpired key material from a previously performed EAP authentication.
 The protocol and the key hierarchy required for EAP re-authentication are described in this document.

 Note that to support ERP, lower-layer specifications may need to be revised to allow carrying EAP messages that have a code value higher than 4 and to accommodate the peer-initiated nature of ERP.
-Specifically, the IEEE802.1x specification must be revised and RFC 4306 must be updated to carry ERP messages.
+Specifically, the Internet Key Exchange (IKE) protocol [RFC5996] must be updated to carry ERP messages; work is in progress on this project [IKE-EXT-for-ERP].